Greatdori/Greatdori/README.md

 However, functionality of DoriKit is limited if it's built as a Swift Package.

 ### Build XCFramework
-A XCFramework allows you to use DoriKit in your project easily.
+An XCFramework allows you to use DoriKit in your project easily.
 Generally, we attach a `DoriKit.xcframework` with each releases.
 You can build a XCFramework of DoriKit by your own using `build-xcframework` script like the following: